Our Favorite Eats of the Year

 — Sophie Mancini

-Skye Parrott is the executive editor of Departures.
-A magazine editor, photographer, writer, and creative consultant, she was previously a founder of the arts and culture journal Dossier, and editor in chief for the relaunch of Playgirl as a modern, feminist publication.
+Skye Parrott is the editor-in-chief of Departures.
+A magazine editor, photographer, writer, and creative consultant, she was previously a founder of the arts and culture journal Dossier, and editor-in-chief for the relaunch of Playgirl as a modern, feminist publication.

 Nina Renata Aron is a writer and editor based in Oakland, California.
 She is the author of “Good Morning, Destroyer of Men's Souls.”
 Her work has appeared in the New York Times, the Los Angeles Times, the Guardian, the New Republic, Elle, Eater, and Jezebel.